Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Sony mirrorless APS-C

-As a result, the focal length of your lenses will be multiplied by a factor of approximately 1.6.
+Sony APS-C cameras multiply the lens focal length by a factor of approximately 1.6.
 If you put a 15mm wide angle lens on the camera, you lose that wide angle as it effectively becomes a 24mm lens.
 And a 105mm telephoto gets an effective range of 168mm.

 The a6500 is the newest APS-C camera in Sony’s lineup.
 The 24.2 MP sensor was redesigned with new wiring, allowing better light collection with less noise.
-The ISO range goes from 100-51200 for fantastic low-light capability.
+The native ISO range goes from 100-25600 for fantastic low-light capability.

 The a6500 will accept E-mount lenses.
 If your lens doesn’t have image stabilization, no worries, the a6500 adds 5-axis in-camera stabilization.

 Shooting movies?
-You can record 4K or Full HD with 120 fps using the advanced XAVC S codec and S-Log gamma curves for an expanded dynamic range.
+You can record 4K or Full HD at 120fps using the advanced XAVC-S codec and S-Log gamma curves for an expanded dynamic range.

 The camera is tiny at 4.72″ x 2.63″ x 2.1″ and weighs only 16 ounces (without a lens), just slightly larger than its predecessor.
 The body listed for $1,198 when it came out.